dueckes/bliki/architecture_styles.md

 - Limits apply on the functions such as execution time and number executing in parallel.
 - Integration tests cannot be performed locally (disconnected from the network).

-This pattern is a realisation of the Nanoservices pattern that aims for extremely small sized artefacts and components.
+This style is a realisation of the Nanoservices style that aims for extremely small sized artefacts and components.

 Resources:
 - [Serverless architectures](https://martinfowler.com/articles/serverless.html)